nuxt/nuxt/docs/content/4.examples/3.composables/use-head.md

 ---
-template: Example
+toc: false
+description: "This example shows how to use useHead and Nuxt built-in components to bind meta data to the head of the page."
+title: "useHead"
 ---

-# `useHead`

-This example shows how to use `useHead` and Nuxt built-in components to bind meta data to the head of the page.

 ::alert{type=info icon=👉}
 Learn more about [meta tags](/guide/features/head-management#meta-components).